 Omar / Refugee and volunteer / Started charity Refugee4Refugees / Omar fled the situation in Syria almost two years ago.
 He suffered major injuries and had to have reconstructive surgery on his left leg after the car he was driving, carrying injured persons to hospital in Damascus, was hit by a bomb.
 Omar survived.
 The passengers, who were relatives of a close friend, did not.
 Now he heads Refugees4Refugees, the charity he started.

 Returning to camp with supplies from charity org. / donate4refugees /

 A fishing boat in the bay at Mithymna, Lesvos, Greece.

 Just three days before we arrived, thirty five newly arrived migrants slept overnight in the tents at Stage 2.

-While we were in Skala, Lesvos, a boat carrying thirty one Afghan migrants arrived on the Greek island.
+A boat carrying thirty-one Afghan migrants arrived in Lesvos while we were there.
+Here a family sits on the roadside waiting to be transported to the Stage 2 Camp.
+Lesvos, Greece /While we were in Skala, Lesvos, a boat carrying thirty one Afghan migrants arrived on the Greek island.
 Having made it up the hillside from the rocks where they landed, men, women and children sit under the moonlight.
 Five people from this boat were rescued on the rocks by Proactiva, while the twenty six others others who made it up the hill were met by volunteers from Lighthouse Relief and Refugee4Refugees.